 To set the variance: Turn the ignition ON and set the display to "Compass/Temperature."
-Press the RESET button approximately five seconds.
-The last variance zone number will be aispiayeu.
-I less the SEET button select the new variance zone and press the RESET button zone number will be displayed.
-Press the STEP button to to resume normal operation.
+Press and hold the RESET button approximately five seconds.
+The last variance zone number will be displayed.
+Press the STEP button to select the new variance zone and press the RESET button to resume normal operation.